yeorok/morphik-core/README.md

 ## Using Morphik

-Once you've signed up for Morphik, you can get started with ingesting and search your data right away.
+Once you've signed up for Morphik, you can get started with ingesting and searching your data right away.

 ### Code (Example: Python SDK)